GetFeedback

 • The widget is the embedded survey your visitors will get to see.

-If you don’t have access to In-Page, please contact your Customer Success Manager.
+If you don’t have access to In-Page, contact your Customer Success Manager.

 1. In app.usabilla.com, go to the In-Page Widgets section and select Setup.